-- VI.D.2.
-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a fellow may be unable to perform their patient care responsibilities due to excessive fatigue.
-(Core) - VI.D.3.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for fellows who may be too fatigued to safely return home.
-(Core) - VI.E.
-Clinical Responsibilities, Teamwork, and Transitions of Care - VI.E.1.
-Clinical Responsibilities
+1/1/ 1718 VI.D.2.
+Each program must ensure continuity of patient care, consistent 1719 with the program's policies and procedures referenced in VI.C.2- 1720 VI.C.2.b), in the event that a fellow may be unable to perform their 1721 patient care responsibilities due to excessive fatigue.
+(Core) 1722 1723 VI.D.3.
+The program, in partnership with its Sponsoring Institution, must 1724 ensure adequate sleep facilities and safe transportation options for 1725 fellows who may be too fatigued to safely return home.
+(Core) 1726

-The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient illness/condition, and available support services.
-(Core)

-Background and Intent: The changing clinical care environment of medicine has meant that work compression due to high complexity has increased stress on fellows.
+VI.E.
+1727 Clinical Responsibilities, Teamwork, and Transitions of Care 1728 Clinical Responsibilities 1729 VI.E.1.
+1730 1731 The clinical responsibilities for each fellow must be based on PGY level, patient safety, fellow ability, severity and complexity of patient 1732 1733 illness/condition, and available support services.
+(Core) 1734 Background and Intent: The changing clinical care environment of medicine has meant that work compression due to high complexity has increased stress on fellows.
 Faculty members and program directors need to make sure fellows function in an environment that has safe patient care and a sense of fellow well-being.
 Some Review Committees have addressed this by setting limits on patient admissions, and it is an essential responsibility of the program director to monitor fellow workload.
 Workload should be distributed among the fellow team and interdisciplinary teams to minimize work compression.

-VI.E.2.
-Teamwork

-Fellows must care for patients in an environment that maximizes communication.
-This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to the delivery of care in the subspecialty and larger health system.
+1735 1736 VI.E.1.a) The program director must have the authority and responsibility to 1737 set and adjust fellows' clinical responsibilities and ensure that the fellows have appropriate clinical responsibilities and an 1738 1739 appropriate patient load.
+(Core) 1740 Subspecialty-Specific Background and Intent: Insufficient patient experiences do not meet educational needs; an excessive patient load suggests an inappropriate reliance on fellows for service obligations, which may jeopardize the educational experience.
+1741 1742 VI.E.1.a).(1) This must include progressive clinical, technical, and 1743 consultative experiences that will enable each fellow to develop expertise as a pediatric hospital medicine 1744 consultant.
+(Core) 1745 1746 1747 VI.E.1.a).(2) Lines of responsibility for the fellows must be clearly defined (Core) 1748 1749 VI.E.2.
+1750 Teamwork 1751 1752 Fellows must care for patients in an environment that maximizes 1753 communication.
+This must include the opportunity to work as a member of effective interprofessional teams that are appropriate to 1754 the delivery of care in the subspecialty and larger health system.
+1755 (Core) 1756 1757 Subspecialty-Specific Background and Intent: Nurses, physician assistants, advanced practice providers, pharmacists, social workers, child-life specialists, physical and occupational therapists, speech and language therapists, audiologists, respiratory therapists, psychologists, and dieticians are examples of professional personnel who may be part of interprofessional teams.